FinToolBench: Evaluating LLM Agents for Real-World Financial Tool Use: Related Work

-Because answer correctness is hard to score at scale for open-ended questions, recent work uses LLMs as judges with structured rubrics, including MT-Bench~\cite{zheng2023judging} and G-Eval~\cite{liu2023g}.
-FinToolBench adopts repeated judging and reports both capability and compliance so that execution failures can be separated from evaluation uncertainty~\cite{zheng2023judging,liu2023g}.
-At the same time, recent studies show that LLM-based scoring can be unstable across runs and sensitive to prompting and evaluation design, which motivates calibration and robustness checks when using judges as measurement instruments~\cite{hashemi2024llmrubric,haldar2025ratingroulette}.
-Domain-specific judge frameworks also emphasize evidence-anchored rubrics.
-They also test evaluator robustness under distribution shift~\cite{dsouza2025yescieval}.
-In line with these findings, we reduce variance via repeated judging and explicitly separate tool execution from correctness, so that a failure to call or execute tools is not conflated with an evaluation artifact.
-Finally, recent work suggests that comparative setups can elicit more informative judgments than independent scoring by exposing missing evidence through contrastive context~\cite{zhang2025crowdcomparative}.
-Our protocol is compatible with such improvements, since the benchmark produces complete tool traces that can be inspected and re-judged under alternative rubric designs.
+Because answer correctness is hard to score at scale for open-ended questions, recent work uses LLMs as judges with structured rubrics~\citep{zheng2023judging,liu2023g}, while noting that LLM-based scoring can be unstable across runs and sensitive to prompting~\citep{hashemi2024llm,haldar2025rating,d2025yescieval}, and that comparative setups can elicit more informative judgments than independent scoring~\citep{zhang2025crowd}.
+In line with these findings, we reduce variance via repeated judging and explicitly separate tool execution from correctness so that a failure to call or execute tools is not conflated with an evaluation artifact; our protocol is compatible with alternative rubric designs, since the benchmark produces complete tool traces that can be inspected and re-judged.